Clark Veterans Cemetery: Mount Pinatubo damage and restoration efforts

-The 1991 volcanic eruption from nearby Mount Pinatubo spewed volcanic ash for miles and covered everything with 8 in to 15 in of ash.
+The 1991 Mount Pinatubo volcanic eruption spewed volcanic ash for miles and covered everything with 8 in to 15 in of ash.
 Later a soft weedy and spongy surface where vegetation grew on top of the ash and an undulating ground surface created when the ash was removed from the flat horizontal stones which now often becomes covered with debris can also be seen.
 The ash damage is most evident with the lower half of all vertical epitaphs totally hidden from view.

 In 1994, veterans from Veterans of Foreign Wars (VFW) Post 2485 stepped forward to help halt the decay.
 After 3 years of neglect, members of the Post volunteered to remove overgrown vegetation and removing ash.
 Since then, VFW Post 2485 members have administered and maintained the cemetery in a ‘state of arrested decay’.

 A not for profit organization, the Clark Veterans Restoration Association, was created to promote the cemetery's history, to educate the public and advocate for the US Government to reassume its responsibility to administer the cemetery.

 In 2011, an American small business, Peregrine Development International, operating at Clark in conjunction with the Kuwaiti sponsored Global Gateway Logistics City Project, collaborated with the VFW Post 2485 to donate and construct a new perimeter fence and gate.